Christmas Raid

 The Christmas Raid was an attack on 23 December 1939 by the Irish Republican Army (IRA) against the Irish Army and the Phoenix Park Magazine Fort—Ireland's largest munitions dump.
 The attack resulted in the capture of the munitions dump by the IRA and the seizure of a huge quantity of weapons.

-The raid took place immediately prior to the passing of the Emergency Powers Act in Ireland.
 Although the operation was initially successful, two of the raiders were captured shortly after the raid and, in the following days, most of the stolen military equipment was recovered and several IRA volunteers were arrested.

 The fort

 The Dublin Magazine Fort was built in 1735.
 The fort is in the west of the city, north of the River Liffey within Phoenix Park.
 The building is located in the south-eastern part of the park, close by a wooded ridge, and has a commanding view of the surrounding area.
 It was occupied by the British Army during the period of British rule, and after independence was utilised by the Irish Army to store their stocks of arms and ammunition.